 "You have caused us more trouble than you're worth, you little turd!"
 Arthur hissed, has face red and strained, all Gandalfian benevolence gone.

 My soul wet its pants, but from some quarter I found courage.
 I've wondered what that corner was.
 Was it the racial memory of our species, which for so long has considered itself either a free agent or potentially free?
 Arthur's was the face of negation, of an inevitable cul de sac awaiting the hopeful.
 I think the sense that there was nothing to lose is what empowered me.
 That and the hope that the molten lead would kill me so fast I wouldn't feel pain.

 I looked up at Arthur and shouted, "Whatever you are, you are false!
 Humans are livestock to you, interesting specimens.
 Go ahead, drop me in!
 I want nothing to do with your 'history'!"

 There followed a pause which could only be described as interminable, though it did terminate- with a deep sigh from Arthur- followed by another interminable pause, followed by Arthur's voice, now quieted and mournful: "Thank you, Harry, for presenting yourself to me in this honest fashion.
 That's what we respect.
 I'd like to make you a deal."

-"Huh?...Ok....," I stammered through the fumes and heat, suddenly wondering where I got the idea that sinking in molten lead wasn't so bad.
+"Huh?...Ok....," I stammered through the fumes and heat, suddenly wondering where I'd got the idea that sinking in molten lead wouldn't hurt.